Mathématique: Chapter 1

 “Your experience is atypical.”
 Jackson sounded annoyed.

-“The Linguistics Department bake-sale was a ‘rite of passage,’ and it involved food,” Vala pointed out.
+“The Linguistics Department Bake Sale was a ‘rite of passage,’ and it involved food,” Vala said, in a neat riposte.

 “How is a bake sale a ‘rite of passage’?”
 Jackson asked.
-“You need to stop taking Teal’c so seriously.”
+“Stop taking Teal’c so seriously.”

 “The ritual preparation of food for the greater good in the company of one’s peer group when undertaken for the first time very much counts as a ‘right of passage’.”
 There was a prim twist to Vala’s tone.

-“She’s got you there,” the other man said.
-“Come on, Jackson.
+“She’s got ya there,” the other man said.
+“C’mon, Jackson.
 She’s not that heavy,”

 Rush opened his eyes and it was like getting knifed by photons—eye to brain, bilateral and remorseless and everything one imagined when one imagined a photosensitive headache.
 He shut his eyes again.
 He wondered if he could stand up.
-It would need to happen soon, because there was no way that Jackson was going to leave without at least knocking on his door, and there were certain standards that Rush had to maintain in order to continue sustainably.
+It’d need to happen soon, because there was zero chance Jackson would vacate the premises without knocking on his door, and there were certain standards Rush had to maintain in order to continue sustainably.

 Not killing himself via dehydration was on that list.

-Turning over was more difficult than it should have been.
-His muscles felt uncooperative and too loose, as if they had determined where things were headed and just abandoned him to that press of gravity that dragged him down toward the molten core of the Earth.
-If dead civilizations sank ever downward, buried under the detritus of the new, then maybe it could be the same with graves, which explained why he didn’t want to be cremated he just wanted to be buried, to feel this press always, to sink into the ground, to become one with the liquid core of the Earth that spun and generated a magnetic field that protected the seas from solar radiation.
+Turning over was more difficult than it should’ve been.
+His muscles felt uncooperative and loose, as if they’d determined where things were headed and abandoned him to gravity.
+If dead civilizations sank under the detritus of the new, then it followed it’d be the same with graves.
+He didn’t want to be cremated; he just wanted to be buried, to feel this press always, to sink into the ground, to solidify into the stone crust over the liquid core of the Earth, spinning fast enough to generate a magnetic field that protected the seas from solar radiation.

 He buried his head in his arms, face down on the wooden floor.